Bean-to-cup coffee makers are the epitome of convenience and luxury for coffee enthusiasts who want to enjoy the freshest coffee at home.

 - Integrated tamper detection

 - Separate spout for hot water

 Gaggia Velasca Prestige

-Gaggia has been making espresso machines since 1938 and certainly understands what they’re doing.
-The Gaggia Velasca Prestige is a super-automatic coffee maker for espresso aficionados who seek café quality with one-touch ease.
+Gaggia has been making espresso machines since 1938 and understands what they’re doing.
+The Gaggia Velasca Prestige is a super-automatic coffee maker for espresso lovers who seek café quality with one-touch ease.
 It is the polar opposite of the Sage machines in terms of luxury.
 It has push-button brewing and frothing for specialty drinks that may be customized.

-Beverage buttons for espresso, espresso lungo, cappuccino, milk froth, and customized beverages are available on the program menu.
+Beverage buttons for espresso, lungo, cappuccino, milk foam and customized beverages are available on the program menu.
 Coffee volume, milk volume, brew intensity, and two degrees of optional pre-infusion may all be readily set in the one-touch drinks.
 The espresso lungo option makes a drip-style coffee and can be chosen twice for a stronger cup.

 There are five different brew intensities and three different temperature settings to accommodate a variety of beans and user preferences.
 The Velasca’s espresso is on par with what you’ll get in most restaurants and coffee shops, with a comfortingly old-fashioned, robust flavor, especially when using deeper roasted beans.

 - Front-load compartments

 - Compact build

 - Ten grind settings